MicroEJ/docs/SDK6UserGuide/install.rst

 ---------------

 Using an IDE is highly recommended for developing MicroEJ projects, making the development more comfortable and increasing productivity.
-The two following IDEs are supported:
+The three following IDEs are supported:

+- `Android Studio <https://developer.android.com/studio>`__ - Minimum supported version is ``Bumblebee - 2021.1.1``.
 - `IntelliJ IDEA <https://www.jetbrains.com/idea/>`__ (Community or Ultimate edition) - Minimum supported version is ``2021.2``.
 - `Eclipse IDE for Java Developers <https://www.eclipse.org/downloads/packages/release/2022-09/r/eclipse-ide-java-developers>`__ - Minimum supported version is ``2022-03``.

 Follow their respective documentation to install one of them.

-These 2 IDEs come with the Gradle plugin installed by default.
+These 3 IDEs come with the Gradle plugin installed by default.

 Install the IDE Plugin
 ----------------------